 “A charming and heartwarming story.”-Jenny Colgan, New York Times bestselling author of The Cafe by the Sea A warm, feel-good novel about the importance of finding a place where you belong – perfect for fans of Maeve Binchy.

-Hanna Casey, local librarian on the West Coast of Ireland’s Finfarran Peninsula, is wondering where it all went wrong …
+Local librarian Hanna Casey is wondering where it all went wrong …

-Now with her daughter Jazz travelling the world, and her relationship with her mother growing increasingly fraught, Hanna is determined to reclaim her independence.
+With her daughter Jazz travelling the world and her relationship with her mother growing increasingly fraught, Hanna decides to reclaim her independence.

-But when the threatened closure of the library puts her plans in jeopardy, she finds herself leading a battle to restore the heart and soul of Finfarran’s fragmented community.
+Then, when the threatened closure of her library puts her plans in jeopardy, she finds herself leading a battle to restore the heart and soul of the fragmented community.

 “The Library at The Edge of the World is a delicious feast of a novel.
 Sink in and feel enveloped by the beautiful world of Felicity Hayes-McCoy.”